 Many factors that play a role in whether and how much your insurance will pay for treatment of superficial venous insufficiency or varicose vein disease.
 As with any insurance carrier, the key is documenting the Medical Necessity for treatment.
 This means that we need to show that treatment is necessary for medical reasons, and not for cosmetic purposes.
 Because every insurance company differs in their coverage of superficial venous insufficiency, we have compiled an extensive database of information on the larger insurance carriers, and can often give you detailed information specific to your insurance company’s requirements.

 One primary factor that insurance companies consider when determining if you will be approved for treatment is your symptoms.
 Since insurance companies do not reimburse for unnecessary or cosmetic procedures, they require that you have at least one of the following symptoms in your leg(s):

-The vast majority of our patients at Vincent Vein Center are able to use their insurance benefits towards the treatment of their venous insufficiency.
+The vast majority of our patients at Vincent Vein Center can use their insurance benefits towards the treatment of their venous insufficiency.
 We will be happy to give you more information that is specific to your insurance coverage once we have been able to evaluate your insurance coverage.

-Vincent Vein Center also employs staff members who are specifically devoted to checking benefits, attaining pre-approval for your treatment, and explaining what will and will not be covered before you begin treatment.
-Our goal is for you to fully understand any financial obligations you may have prior to beginning your treatment.
+Vincent Vein Center also employs staff members who are specifically devoted to checking benefits and attaining pre-approval for your treatment.
+Once we’ve diagnosed your condition and determined your care plan, we’ll explain to you what insurance will and will not cover (Medicaid not accepted), and we’ll obtain any necessary authorizations before you begin treatment.
+Our goal is for our patients to fully understand their financial obligations, if any, prior to beginning treatment.

 View our FAQ page for more information about vein disorders and treatments from Vincent Vein Center.